MaestroError/html-strings-affixer/README.md

 Find your bin folder (`/usr/bin`, `/usr/sbin` or `~/bin`), or make it with `cd ~/ && mkdir bin` and Symlink (`ln -s $~/path/to/directory/hsa ~/bin/hsa`) or move/copy binary file in **bin** directory.
 After it you can use app in cli with "hsa" command.
 Try: `hsa check`

 ### Windows
 Download binary [file](https://github.com/MaestroError/html-strings-affixer/releases/latest/download/hsa.exe) or [Zip](https://github.com/MaestroError/html-strings-affixer/releases/latest/download/hsawin.zip).
-Get "hsa.exe" file in needed directory and run with ".\hsa.exe" **OR** Download .msi [installer](https://github.com/MaestroError/html-strings-affixer/releases/latest/download/hsaInstaller.msi) and follow installation process
+Get "hsa.exe" file in needed directory and run with ".\hsa.exe"

 ### From source